Redlands College has a successful and extensive Vocational Education and Training (VET) program which commenced in 1997.

 Redlands College is a Registered Training Organisation (RTO 30566) and we deliver a number of Certificates at the College.
 These Certificates are selected based on current research into industry trends regarding the workforce of the future.

-- FSK20119 – Certificate II Skills for Work and Vocational Pathways
+- FSK20119 – Certificate II in Skills for Work and Vocational Pathways

-- ICT20115 – Certificate II in Information, Digital Media and Technology
+- ICT20120 – Certificate II in Applied Digital Technologies

 - SIT20316 – Certificate II in Hospitality